-Rent income recognized as part of "Other income - net" account in the consolidated statements of income, amounted to P142, P181 and P444 in 2021, 2020 and 2019, respectively (Notes 25, 26 and 27).
+Rent income recognized as part of "Other income (charges) - net" account in the consolidated statements of income, amounted to P172 in 2022, 2021 and 2020 (Notes 26, 27 and 28).

 Determining the Lease Term of Contracts with Renewal Options - Group as Lessee.
 The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised.